-- Funds from check deposits to your account will generally be available for withdrawal on the eleventh business day after we receive the deposit.
+- Funds from check deposits to your account will generally be available for withdrawal on the fifth business day after we receive the deposit.

 - Funds from electronic deposits to your account that you have initiated through a person other than us (other than wire transfers) will generally be available for withdrawal on the day we receive the deposit.

 - Funds from wire transfers to your account will generally be available for withdrawal on the business day after we receive the wire transfer.